 There are many benefits to fundraising.
 Students gain valuable leadership skills and confidence.
 Fundraisers require students to work with each other, as well as their parents and teachers in order to meet their overall goal, and this teaches them teamwork.
 Students are also taught the importance of community, creativity, caring about others, and improving the common environment.

 Fundraising also allows parents to get involved and play a more active role in their children’s lives.
-Finally, the additional funds allow schools to improve their facilities and programs.
+Finally, additional funds allow schools to improve their facilities and programs.
 It’s a win-win!

-Top School Fundraising Ideas:
+53 Most Popular & Successful School Fundraising Ideas:

 - Elementary School Fundraising Ideas